 - How sketches for floor plans, sections, elevations, etc. will be developed.

 - Your initial meeting with a design client should be one that discusses the client’s proposed design needs.
-Have your client show you the space where he wants you to perform your services–take account of lighting, fixtures, outlay, existing furnishing, etc.
+Have your client show you the space where he wants you to perform your services–take account of lighting, fixtures, outlay, existing furnishings, etc.